-At VCA Animal Hospital of Los Gatos, we help pets live long, healthy and happy lives.
+At VCA Animal Hospital of Los Gatos, we help pets live long, healthy, and happy lives.
 We deliver the best medical care for pets and the best experience for pet owners.
-We are open 7 days a week, Monday-Sunday, to serve all of your pet care needs.
-Walk-ins welcome.
+We are open 6 days a week, Monday-Saturday to serve all of your pet care needs.

 At VCA Animal Hospital of Los Gatos, we look forward to welcoming you, your dog, and your cat.
 Everyone on our staff believes that the better we get to know your pets, the better we can provide the best possible health care for them.
 In fact, when you come in, you'll see exactly why our veterinarians are praised for their kind and thorough care.
 We'll give you and your pet all the time you need, and never rush through an exam.
 We'll also carefully track the course of your pet's care, which is so important to your pet's long-term health.